 (1)ANALOGUE IS BETTER THAN DIGITAL?

 The whole issue of analogue v digital is not always understood.
 Any sound reproduction procedure for a real acoustic event starts with analogue (the event) and ends with analogue (the listening).
 Consider a performance in a studio and the analogue signal relayed via cable of uncompromised quality to a reference grade amplifier and reference grade loudspeakers in a listening room.
 The results would represent best achievable sound reproduction.
 Now consider insertion in the line of digital encoding and decoding.
+Digital encoding and decoding are not perfect processes.
+Distortion and unwelcome artifacts are always present to some degree.
 Even with a very high sampling rate and a large number of bits the result cannot be an improvement - but it can be indistinguishable if tested by listening.
 So far analogue seems to be ahead but this is only for a system as described.
 The real contest lies elsewhere.
 If the digital signal from the studio were stored then there need be no further degradation.
 The problems with analogue material are in storage (recording), transcription, transmission and distribution.
-In all these areas the analogue signal is vulnerable to degradation so in practice digital wins hands down - given adequate implementation.The sooner the precious, vulnerable, analogue signal reaches the safety of a digital file the better.
+In all these areas the analogue signal is vulnerable to degradation so in practice digital wins on convenience - given adequate implementation.The sooner the precious, vulnerable, analogue original master signal reaches the safety of a digital file the better if only for the safety.
 Putting it another way, analogue cannot be replicated without degradation whereas a digital file can.

 (2)VINYL IS BETTER THAN CD?

 This is a complex issue which is clouded by a lot of silly chauvinism from the self styled champions of both media.
 The following is our view.